 The goal of the Upper Iowa University Assessment Program is to continually review and update student learning outcomes and revise existing curricula to provide students with the required knowledge and skills needed to keep pace with a changing global society, meet the needs of employers and encourage lifelong learning.
-The Office of Academic Affairs and the Senate Assessment Committee, along with other committees in every department, involve faculty, instructional and professional academic staff, students, and administrators in the development and implementation of assessment measures.
+The Office of Academic Affairs involves faculty, instructional and professional academic staff, students, and administrators in the development and implementation of assessment measures.

 A major focus of the Upper Iowa University Assessment Program is the institution-wide assessment of student learning outcomes.
-In preparing students for success in baccalaureate programs the UIU Schools regard the following areas of proficiency to be of primary importance in the education of our students: communication, effective use of information technology, quantitative/scientific reasoning, analysis of the implications of global and national diversity, evaluation of the importance of social responsibility, and appreciation of the role of the humanities for the interpretation of human experience.
+In preparing students for success in baccalaureate programs the following areas of proficiency are of primary importance in the education of UIU students: communication, effective use of information technology, quantitative/scientific reasoning, analysis of the implications of global and national diversity, evaluation of the importance of social responsibility, and appreciation of the role of the humanities for the interpretation of human experience.
 To assess student learning in these areas, instructors measure student proficiency using institutional student learning outcomes across the academic disciplines called the Peacock Pillars:

-- Master a body of knowledge within a discipline

-- Demonstrate technological literacy

-- Exercise critical thinking across disciplines

-- Communicate effectively

-- Engage as members of a diverse community

-· Master ethical standards within a discipline
+- Master a body of knowledge within a discipline - Demonstrate technological literacy - · Exercise critical thinking across disciplines - Communicate effectively - Engage as members of a diverse community - · Master ethical standards within a discipline

 In addition to the assessment of institution-wide proficiencies, each academic program within Upper Iowa University assesses discipline-specific proficiencies.
-When assessing student's mastery of these discipline-specific proficiencies, instructors use common standards developed within each program.
+When assessing student's mastery of these discipline-specific proficiencies, instructors use common outcomes developed within each program.
 The results from these assessment activities are used to improve student learning and teaching within the program.

 Upper Iowa University practices annual program assessment reporting.
-Each program submits an annual assessment report to the School Dean and members of the Senate Assessment Committee.
+Each program submits an annual assessment report to the Dean.
 The annual program assessment reports provide information on academic program student learning outcomes, an overview of assessment measures and data collected, the analysis of the data and the resulting recommendations, and the improvement plan to be implemented.
 Through the process, Upper Iowa University provides oversight for assessment and evaluation through various programs and committees to ensure many administrators, faculty, and staff have input in the assessment process and the data driven changes recommended.
 The annual program assessment reports are ultimately submitted to the Vice President for Academic and Student Affairs (VPASA) and then shared with the University community.

 In addition to annual program assessment plans and reports, Upper Iowa University regulates in-depth program reviews which occur on a staggered timeline.
 The annual program assessment reports are included within the program review process along with additional data to provide information on challenges and opportunities, educational effectiveness and curriculum, the students, and the learning environment.
-These reviews allow for a thorough analysis of each program by the VPASA and for meaningful conversations among program members, the Program Chair, the Deans of the School members of the Senate Assessment Committee and the VPASA about the academic program's progress and goals.
-The VPASA and the members of the Senate Assessment Committee work closely with each academic program and Program Chair to support a culture of data-driven decision making.
+These reviews allow for a thorough analysis of each program by the VPASA and for meaningful conversations among program members, the Program Chair, the Dean, faculty members and the VPASA about the academic program's progress and goals.
+The VPASA and Dean work closely with each academic program and Program Chair to support a culture of data-driven decision making.